hassan-serhan/springboot-app/README.md

-# springboot-app

 # Spring Boot and Next.js Dockerized Application

-This repository demonstrates a simple setup for a Spring Boot backend and a Next.js frontend, both containerized using Docker.
+This file demonstrates a simple setup for a Spring Boot backend and a Next.js frontend, both containerized using Docker.

 ---